Pontederia crassipes: Other uses

 In various places in the world, the plant is used for making furniture, handbags, baskets, rope, and household goods/interior products (lampshades, picture frames) by businesses launched by NGOs and entrepreneurs.

 Woven products

-American-Nigerian Achenyo Idachaba has won an award for showing how this plant can be exploited for profit as woven procuts in Nigeria.
+American-Nigerian Achenyo Idachaba has won an award for showing how this plant can be exploited for profit as woven products in Nigeria.

 Paper

-Though a study found water hyacinths of very limited use for paper production, they are nonetheless being used for paper production on a small scale.
+Though a study found water hyacinths of limited use for paper production, they are nonetheless used on a small scale.
 Goswami pointed out in his article that water hyacinth has the potential to make tough and strong paper.
 He found that adding water hyacinth pulp to the raw material of bamboo pulp for anti-grease paper can increase the physical strength of paper.

 Edibility

 The plant is used as a carotene-rich table vegetable in Taiwan.
 Javanese sometimes cook and eat the green parts and inflorescence.
 Vietnamese also cook the plant and sometimes add its young leaves and flower to their salads.